-- GambleAware is actively increasing the breadth and range of skills and perspectives on its Board and is seeking backgrounds and experiences in at least one of the following areas: - local government or the third sector (from a commissioning perspective) - academic research preferably in the field of public health - impact measurement and evaluation - large scale commercial experience - new and emerging technologies especially in relation to engaging with young people or marginalised communities - · organisational change and development, and - · lived experience of gambling or other addictions, or experience of working directly with vulnerable communities. - Successful experience of operating within a board in a charitable, public sector or commercial organisation is desirable although not strictly essential. - · You will have built and sustained positive relationships with partners, stakeholders and colleagues. - You will understand the legal duties, responsibilities and liabilities of trusteeship, as well as the various roles and responsibilities inherent in boards (Chair, Trustee, Executive).
+- Financial and commercial expertise (must be a qualified accountant): - Deep professional experience as a senior financial executive. - Deep commercial experience gained at a senior level. - We welcome applications from candidates with lived experience of gambling harm or similar, either directly or as an affected other. - Successful experience of operating within a board in a charitable, public sector or commercial organisation is desirable although not strictly essential. - You will have built and sustained positive relationships with partners, stakeholders, and colleagues. - You will understand the legal duties, responsibilities, and liabilities of trusteeship, as well as the various roles and responsibilities inherent in boards (Chair, Trustee, Executive).